How to apply

 MUN students who have attended other post-secondary insitutions or non-MUN students:

-- Up-to-date official transcripts from every university and/or college attended (other than Memorial University) must be forwarded directly to the Registrar's Office AND to the School of Pharmacy.
+- Up-to-date official transcripts from every university and/or college attended (other than Memorial University) must be forwarded directly to the Registrar's Office.

-- If you are currently registered at a university and/or college, have your official transcript sent directly from the institution to the Registrar's Office and to the School of Pharmacy.
+- If you are currently registered at a university and/or college, have your official transcript sent directly from the institution to the Registrar's Office.

-- Official transcripts bearing the university seal are required where noted.
-If the transcript(s) is not in English or French, a notarized translation into English is required.
+- If the transcript(s) is not in English or French, a notarized translation into English is required.

 - If you are taking courses during the winter semester, you must submit an *Unofficial copy of your transcript as soon as your marks are available, but no later than May 1st, in order for your application to be fully assessed.

-- May 1, 2013 (unofficial transcript or grade report due with final grades for winter semester courses)
+- May 1, 2014 - unofficial transcript or grade report showing final grades for winter semester courses, if applicable, are due.

-- A certified cheque or money order payable to the Memorial University School of Pharmacy.
+- A certified cheque or money order payable to the Memorial University.